outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 2. `-i --rm` runs interactively and automatically remove the container when it exits.
 3. `-t` allocates a pseudo-TTY.
 4. `-w` lets the COMMAND (i.e. *bash*) be executed inside the given directory (created on demand).
-5. `-u` runs the image as a non-root user.
+5. `-u --user` runs the image as a non-root user.
 Attention that, the username is that within the container.
+So the image creator should create that name in Dockerfile.

 # Data Share